Stability problems and methods to overcome of emulsion

 Definition:

-Methods to overcome flocculation:
+Methods to Overcome Flocculation:

-a) Optimize emulsifier concentration:
+1. Optimize emulsifier concentration:

-b) Employ electrostatic stabilization:
+2. Employ electrostatic stabilization:

 Definition:

-• Coalescence is the merging of dispersed droplets to form larger droplets, ultimately leading to phase separation.
+• Coalescence is the merging of dispersed droplets into larger droplets, which ultimately leads to the breakdown of the emulsion.

-Methods to overcome coalescence:
+Methods to Overcome Coalescence:

-a) Use adequate emulsifiers:
+1. Use adequate emulsifiers:

-b) Increase emulsion viscosity:
+2. Increase emulsion viscosity:

 Definition:

-a) Use multiple emulsifiers:
+1. Use multiple emulsifiers:

-b) Optimize formulation:
+2. Optimize formulation: